RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ### Dynamic graphics

-Page authors can create dynamic graphics that respond to their surrounding theme by using _inline SVG_ that references theme tokens.
+Page authors can create dynamic graphics that respond to their surrounding theme by using _inline SVGs_ that reference theme tokens.
 For example, this SVG graphic uses the `--rh-color-border-interactive` theme token to style a rectangle.